JetBrains/compose-multiplatform/tutorials/Window_API_new/README.md

 ```
 ![](hide_instead_of_close.gif)

-If application has multiple windows then it is better to hoist its state into a separate class and open/close window in response of some list state changes (see [notepad example](https://github.com/JetBrains/compose-jb/tree/master/examples/notepad) for more complex use cases):
+If an application has multiple windows, then it is better to put its state into a separate class and open/close window in response to `mutableStateListOf` changes (see [notepad example](https://github.com/JetBrains/compose-jb/tree/master/examples/notepad) for more complex use cases):
 ```kotlin
 import androidx.compose.runtime.Composable
 import androidx.compose.runtime.mutableStateListOf